Layr-Labs/eigenlayer-docs/docs/restakers/restaking-guides/1-restaking-developer-guide.md

 ### Gas Cost Planning

-For users planning to restake multiple validators, we recommend they connect many validators to a single EigenPod in order to reduce gas cost and complexity where possible.
+For users planning to restake multiple validators, connecting many validators to a single EigenPod where possible reduces gas cost and complexity.
 "Generate Proof Via eigenpod-proofs-generation CLI" will prove all connected validators.

 ### EigenPod Upgrades and Pending Consensus Rewards